 For subsequent years after the initial PCI DSS review, four passing quarterly scans must have occurred.
-Scan must cover all externally accessible (Internet-facing) IP addresses in existence at the entity.
+Scan must cover all externally accessible (Internet-facing) IP addresses existing at the entity.

-It is recommended that Liquid Web customers consult with a certified Auditor in order to ensure their application will be compliant.
+It is recommended that Liquid Web customers consult a certified Auditor to ensure their application will be compliant.
 The above documentation needs to be submitted to your Financial institution as proof of compliance.

 Please do not hesitate to contact a Sales Engineer if you have questions pertaining PCI DSS Compliance.
 If you need our assistance please contact us: